enterprisepeak/EPeak-Takehome/README.md

 - Do not feel the need to integrate this page whatsoever with the server (that would probably be too time consuming).
 Use a scaffolding tool if you feel that it would help you complete this in a more reasonable timeframe.

 #### On Complete
-Upload your code to github and add bkapus2 and lydia-p as collaborators.
+Upload your code to github and add bkapus2 and EnterprisePeakAdmin as collaborators.